nata1y/pool-mining/README.md

 - Maven
 - JBlass

-Or instead you can run java executable with Java only:
+Or instead you can run java executable with:

 java -cp simulation_pool_mining.jar Main